sapegin/washingcode-book/manuscript/150_Editing.md

 4. Commit the changes (Cmd+Enter).
 5. Push the changes (Cmd+P).
 6. Create a pull request (Cmd+R, using the [GitHub Pull Request](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extension).

+I like [git-friendly](https://github.com/git-friendly/git-friendly) because it provides scripts to pull, push, switch branches and manage stash that do what Git should do by default, such as proper tracking of remote branches.
+They are much less confusing than the standard Git terminal commands, or commands in Git GUI clients.

+I prefer GUI for reviewing changes and resolving conflicts.
+Visual Studio Code is good for both because it shows the diff the same way we edit code, and we can change the code in the diff view to do small last minute tweaks, such as fixing typos or removing debug code.

+I> I wrote several articles on my Git workflow: [on pull requests, commits, and code reviews](https://sapegin.me/blog/rebels-guide-to-pull-requests-commits-code-reviews/), [on getting good code reviews](https://sapegin.me/blog/faster-code-reviews/).

 ## Documentation